Sugar & Self-Love

 “Sugar craving is seeking other sources of pleasure.
 It’s not the sweet that our brain urges us to give it – it’s satisfaction.”

 ~ Dylan McGregor, Sugar is the Enemy

-In working with clients who wish to achieve balance in this area, the first step is developing a sense of awareness around emotions and sugar habits around sweetness cravings.
+In working with clients who wish to achieve balance in this area, the first step is developing a sense of awareness around emotions and sugar habits.
 I always offer journaling, as it prompts to help guide clients to a deeper sense of self.

 When do I notice myself craving sugar most?

 Do I feel that something is missing when I reach for a sweet treat?

 What comfort do I find in eating sugar?